mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/when-crud-mvc-isnt-enough.md

 So then where does the business logic go?

-Because we don't want to put that logic directly in our ORM `model`s, we take shortcuts.
+Because we don't want to put logic directly in our ORM `model`, we take _shortcuts_.

 Sometimes, we <u>end up putting everything in the controller</u>.

-Sometimes, we <u>end up creating services and putting in that</u>.
+Sometimes, we <u>end up creating services and putting it in that</u>.

 And quite honestly, doing that isn't always a bad thing.
 It all depends on the context.